Jobs In Portugal For Americans in 2026

 The culture in Portugal is tied to a close family ethic.
 They are also generally easygoing and tolerant, but as a whole, they place greater value on religious aspects than other Western European nations.
 Conflict is generally avoided in conversation, and manners are important.

-The cost of living is, on average, 47% cheaper in Portugal than in the USA.
-Rent price for a one-bedroom apartment can range from $606 to $1611 a month, depending on the location of the apartment.
-Eating out prices, grocery prices, and also childcare are all cheaper in Portugal.
+The cost of living is, on average, 43% cheaper in Portugal than in the USA.
+Rent prices for a one-bedroom apartment can range from USD $703 to $866, and a three-bedroom apartment can go from USD $866 a month, depending on the location of the apartment.

 If you want to learn more about Portugal before moving there for work, check out our Best Places to Live in Portugal for Expats article!